sranins/BusinessApplication-ReleaseNotes/articles/index.md

 	<tr>
 	<td>
 	<h3>Which apps and services are included in these release notes?​</h3>
-	<p>The Spring ’18 release brings Power BI, PowerApps, Microsoft Flow, and Microsoft Stream, as well as all of our Dynamics 365 sales, service, marketing, operations, finance, talent, and retail business applications together under one roof.
-These release notes cover everything new for all of these apps and services.</p>
+	<p>Power BI, PowerApps, Microsoft Flow, Microsoft Stream, and all of our Dynamics 365 sales, service, marketing, operations, finance, talent, and retail business applications are now together under one roof.
+These release notes cover all of these apps and services.</p>
 	</td>
 	<td>
-	<h3>What happened to the Dynamics Roadmap?​</h3>
+	<h3>What happened to the Dynamics 365 Roadmap?​</h3>
 	<p>This is an answer to the question for users who are confused as to where the roadmap has gone.
 This is an answer to the question for users who are confused as to where the roadmap has gone.</p>
 	</td>
 	</tr>